 If you don’t want to be punched in the face, don’t try to cure a person of hiccups by scaring them.

 Don’t get me wrong, watching one of your friends attempt to scare the hiccups out of another one of your friends, and get punched in the face, is completely entertaining.

 Also, being the only person in the room who doesn’t have the hiccups or a black-eye, is weirdly satisfying.

-So that you won’t waste your time with a bunch of supposed hiccup cures, or get punched in the face by a startled person with hiccups; here is a list of hiccup cures, that don’t work:
+So you won’t waste your time with a bunch of supposed hiccup cures, or get punched in the face by a startled person with hiccups; here is a list of hiccup cures, that don’t work: